Resources

 Jump Tag Icon

-While it may not be possible to reduce the waiting period in health insurance, you can opt for ACKO Health Insurance Policy which has a zero waiting period for pre-existing diseases.
+While it may not be possible to reduce the waiting period for health insurance, you can opt for ACKO Platinum Health Insurance Policy which has a zero waiting period for pre-existing diseases.
+Provided you disclose all your medical conditions while buying the plan.

 Additional points to remember about health insurance waiting periods